badvybez/bad_vybez/README.md

 # Project Title

-A womderful way of connecting with people.
+A wonderful way of connecting with people.

 ## Description